melezhik/outthentic-dsl/intro.md

     My name is outthenticz

+## Multiple check expressions

+As one could easily guess multiple check expressions result in logical `AND` chains for text verification procedure:

+    # the input text
+    # should contain
+    # foo AND bar AND baz lines
+    foo
+    bar
+    baz

 # Test reports

 A quick remark should be made concerning results produced by running dsl code